danieloaAAU/Power_Control_GNN/README.md

 ## How to use the code
 Download all the files in the same folder

 The file main.py contains the run_experiment(f_metric, train_num_subn, test_num_subn, trainsh_sd, testsh_sd, device) function.
 Run this function and call the function in a console with appropriate arguments, or import main in a python file and run main.run_experiment(f_metric, train_num_subn, test_num_subn, trainsh_sd, testsh_sd, device).
+See appropriate options for the function arguments below.

 f_metric options - hH, dD, hD :The type of graph attribute; hH - use full channel gain, dD - use only distance information, hD - use desired link channel gain and  interfering link distances